Company formation in Switzerland

 - Execution of employment contracts;

-- Ensuring compliance of working conditions with safety and hygiene standards;
+- Compliance of working conditions with standards of safety and hygiene;

 - Payment of social security contributions.